helium/HIP/0009-non-helium-hotspots.md

 There exists no possible way to ensure that these hotspots do not form part of a virtual network, since they can easily fake locations and RF coverage and verify each other via the existing PoC mechanism.
-Therefore these remain in probation mode with limited PoC priviledges.

-Until and unless there is a helium (or an authorized retailer) manufactured hotspot introduced in the above network, we cannot make any conclusions regarding the claim of location of any hotspot A - F.
+To correctly identify whether the above network is legitimate, we have the option of introducing a Helium (or authorized 3rd party reseller) hotspot in the network and learning more about the behavior of each hotspot.
+Only the real hotspots can successfully participate with eventual PoC challenges involving the Helium hotspots.

-Reimagining the above network with the introduction of a helium hotspot, consider the graph below:
+Reimagining the above network with the introduction of a helium hotspot, consider the updated graph below:

                      +------+